 Don’t pick or try and pop your spots

 Can you pop cystic acne?
 This is a big one.
-Picking at your acne can damage your skin more and trying to pop your pimples is a big no. If you squeeze a cyst it can damage the skin around it and it can even push the pus and bacteria deeper, making your infection even worse.
-It can be tempting, especially if you can feel all that pus inside, but cysts don’t burst like regular pimples and you increase the risk of acne scars.
+Picking at your acne can damage your skin more, and trying to pop your spots is a big no. If you squeeze a cyst it can damage the skin around it, and it can even push the pus and bacteria deeper, making your infection even worse.
+It can be tempting, especially if you can feel all that pus inside, but cysts don’t burst like regular spots and you increase the risk of acne scars.